ish-cd/help/recipes.md

 ### Introduction

-The drush.io runtime enables you to encapsulate jobs that are highly specific to your needs and the ways your team works.
+The Ish CD runtime enables you to encapsulate jobs that are highly specific to your needs and the ways your team works.

 Many workflows you may wish to implement are common among Pantheon users or can be accomplished using common strategies.
 Use these recipes to help you get up to speed more quickly.